mmecheri/Data_Scientist_Rakuten_Project_Working_On_It/README.md

 Since this project is still under development, the full pipeline is not yet finalized.
 Once the improvements are completed, the repository will include:
 - Code for training and evaluating models.
 - Scripts for preprocessing and feature engineering.
 - Instructions to reproduce experiments.
-- Deployment guide for the **Streamlit app**.
 - **Steps for AWS deployment** including model serving and API setup.

 ## Stay Updated